spyren/Mecrisp-Cube/README.md

   * *flashing Yellow* "disk" (serial flash or SD) read operation

-### Flash the original Flipper Firmware

-If you want to go back to the original firmware, do the following

-   1. Press and hold the OK and the back buttons for 30 s (you should see a blank screen)
-   1. Connect the Flipper Zero USB to the PC
-   1. Flash the Flipper firmware with [qFlipper](https://docs.flipper.net/qflipper) _REPAIR_
-   1. Reboot your device by pressing and holding the left and back buttons

 ## Installing Development Environment

 A step by step series of examples that tell you how to get a development env running